Computing

 Jim Lovell

-The Hatcham Computing curriculum is designed equip pupils to understand and apply the fundamental principles and the concepts of Information Technology, digital literacy and computer science.
+The Hatcham Computing curriculum is designed to equip pupils to understand and apply the fundamental principles and the concepts of Information Technology, Digital Literacy and Computer Science.
 Using the concepts of abstraction, logic, algorithms and data representation pupils can analyse problems in computational terms.
+Using functional skills and knowledge of everyday software, students are able to apply techniques to solve problems.
 Learners are provided the opportunity to develop their computational thinking in order to solve such problems as to shape our world.

 We believe that students need to be computer literate to successfully navigate the modern world.
 We want them to move away from using technology as an entertainment medium and allow them to develop the skills to harness its creative and business-related capabilities.
 With modern day innovations stemming from Computer Science we also endeavour to give our learners an understanding of this challenging discipline through a range of programming and problem-solving activities.

-Throughout Years 7, 8 and 9 pupils learn about computer architecture, how computers systems work, how to code programmes in different languages as well as a range of design and image-editing skills.
-Our curriculum is designed to stretch, challenge and prepare our pupils to study GCSE Computer Science or ICT and then progress onto A-level Computer Science or Technical courses before pursuing courses in higher education or careers in computing.
+Throughout Years 7, 8 and 9 pupils learn about how to use technology safely, how to code programmes in different languages as well as a range of design and image-editing skills.
+Our curriculum is designed to stretch, challenge and prepare our pupils to study GCSE Computer Science or Vocational courses and then progress onto A-level Computer Science or Technical courses before pursuing courses in higher education or careers in computing.

 Year 7 topics